RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 It is worth noting that typical APIs are unlikely to perform fewer operations than this; the question arises as to whether they should actually perform *considerably more*.

 ## Implications of the Results
 Although your software and dependencies may differ from the ones tested here, this exercise provides an upper limit benchmark that even flawless software cannot surpass.
-We believe this data can assist you in making informed decisions about the Functions tier you need.
+We believe this data can assist you in making informed decisions about the Azure Functions tier you need.

 ## Load tool used
 For generating a substantial number of concurrent calls, we utilized <a href="https://github.com/tsenart/vegeta">Vegeta</a>, a reliable and straightforward multi-platform tool, in version 12.8.3.